MakKi0615/Erc721a-Solidity-Contract/README.md

    the following code for production.
    ReservedSnow will not be liable in any way if for the use of the code.
-That being said, the code has been tested to the best of the developers' knowledge to work as intended.
+That being said, the code has been tested to the best of the developer's knowledge to work as intended.
    If you find any problems please let the dev know in order to improve the contract and fix vulnerabilities if there is one.